-The ground floor comprises of external tenant storage and ancillary accommodation which is accessed from communal areas - See attachment: Ancillary accommodation consists of staff office, store cupboard, cleaners cupboard, laundry and x2 service risers enclosures, mains electrical enclosure and dry riser inlet valve.
+The ground floor comprises of external tenant storage and ancillary accommodation which is accessed from communal areas - See attachment:

+Ancillary accommodation consists of staff office, store cupboard, cleaners cupboard, laundry and x2 service risers enclosure, mains electrical enclosure and dry riser inlet valve.
-Photo 6

-22291-Muswell-Court-01-B-22291-MC-00.pdf

 1.11.
 General description of common areas:

 Communal areas on floors 1-13 are generally consistent with x6 flats per floor, x4 self-contained riser cupboards and x2 refuse chute disposal points.

-Floors 14-16 differ slightly as there are x4 flats per floor and a duplex community room which is located on the 14th & 15th floor.
-The community room enables residents of the support living scheme to gather and enjoy the benefits of living within a community.
-There are two lifts which serve the building; one serving all even floor numbers and the other serving all odd floor numbers.
-Example of draft plans attached - Sixth Floor showing layout.
-22291-Muswell-Court-01-B-22291-MC-06.pdf 1.12.
+Floors 14-16 differ slightly as there are x4 flats per floor.
+A community room which is flat 68 is located on the 12th floor.
+The community room enables residents of the block to gather and enjoy the benefits of living within a community.

+There are two lifts which serve the building; one serving all even floors numbers and the other serving all odd floor numbers.

+1.12.
 General description of flats:

 Residential flats are a mix of single and two bed occupancies whereby all habitable rooms discharge onto the internal hallway.
-There are both single and two bed flats on all floors within the building.
+Two bed flats occupy every floor and single bed flats are located in floors 1-13.
 Travel distances and associated hazards are covered within the main body of the report.

 1.13.
 General description of means of escape:

-The structure is based around a central reinforced concrete core which is made up of a ventilated single escape stair, which discharges into a central lobby before ultimate safety is achieved via alternative exits on the ground floor.
+The structure is based around a central reinforced concrete core which is made up of a ventilated single escape stair which discharges into a central lobby before ultimate safety is achieved via alternative exits on the ground floor.

 Every flat is separated from the common escape stairway by an initial and secondary containment lobby; both areas are unventilated.
-All doors which form part of the escape routes are self-closing, notional FD30s fire doorsets.
-22291-Muswell-Court-01-B-22291-MC-09.pdf 1.14.
+All doors which form part of escape routes are self-closing, notional FD30s fire doorsets.

+1.14.
 General description of service risers: